woo2201/0122wndnjs/README.md

 <p align="center">
 Hi there!
 Im' a BaaS (BlockChain As A Service) Consultant in Seoul, Korea. </br>
 I worked as a Java Developer for 2 years and I still sometimes develop in Java. </br>
+Recently, I am implementing Smart Contract by using Solidity and Truffle </br>
 </p>

 <h3 align="center">Skills</h3>